eda-globetrotter/lamiera-per-caldaie/notes/to-do-list.md

 - Develop *Python* script to ensure that benchmark repository exists.
 	Ensure that each benchmark in the benchmark repository is valid.
+	+ Instead of making system calls (for UNIX-like operating systems) to uncompress files, I can use Python commands/functions to do that.
+	+ Find out if the file handler/stream obtained from the Python command/function to download a file can be used to uncompress files in Python, instead of having to obtain the path to that file (so that I can use a Python command/function to uncompress it).

 - Refactor the Utility package
 	+ Place "include guards above your includes"